awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBContext.QueryScan.md

   For performance reasons, you should use a query operation instead of a scan operation\.
 However, there are times you might need to scan a table\.
 Suppose that there was a data entry error and one of the book prices is set to less than 0\.
 This example scans the `ProductCategory` table to find book items \(the `ProductCategory` is book\) at price of less than 0\.

- For instructions about creating a working sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+ For instructions about creating a working sample, see [\.NET code examples](CodeSamples.DotNet.md)\.

 **Note**
  The following example does not work with \.NET core because it does not support synchronous methods\.
-For more information, see [AWS Asynchronous APIs for \.NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sdk-net-async-api.html)\.
+For more information, see [AWS asynchronous APIs for \.NET](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/sdk-net-async-api.html)\.

 **Example**